fygar256/general-assembler-axx/README.md

 LOD d,[!e]:: :: 0x02,d,e,e>>8::2
 ```

-Written like this, `VLIW::1,2::0x8` represents a set of VLIW instructions, and represents the code with a template of 0x8, with a packing that contains a mixture of instructions with indexes 1 and 2.
+Written like this, `VLIW::1,2::0x8` represents a set of VLIW instructions, and represents the code with template 0x8 for a bundle containing a mixture of instructions with indexes 1 and 2.
-The next instruction, `AD a,b,c:: ::0x01,a,b,c::1`, outputs `0x01,a,b,c` to ADD instruction r1,r2,r3 without error checking, and the index code is 1. `LOD d,[!e]:: :: 0x02,d,e,e>>8::2` stores the contents of [!e] in LOAD instruction r4, outputs 0xd,e (lower 8 bits), e (upper 8 bits) without error checking, and the index code is 2.
+The next, `AD a,b,c:: ::0x01,a,b,c::1`, outputs 0x01,a,b,c to ADD instruction r1,r2,r3 without error checking, and the index code is 1, and `LOD d,[!e]:: :: 0x02,d,e,e>>8::2`, stores the contents of [!e] in LOAD instruction r4, outputs 0xd,e (lower 8 bits), e (upper 8 bits) without error checking, and represents an instruction with index code 2.
 This sample is for testing purposes and differs from the actual bytecode.

-Multiple instructions are connected with `!!` as shown below.
+Multiple instructions are concatenated with `!!` as shown below.

 ```
 ad r1,r2,r3 !! lod r4,[0x1234]
 ```

-When there are instructions that span multiple packings, the bit specified in the packing bit count specification in the template is turned on.
-The instructions on a line ending with `!!` are interpreted as having a packingbit, and the instructions on the next line follow.
+When there are instructions that span multiple bundles, the bit specified in the packing bit number specification in the template is turned on.
+The commands on a line ending with !! are interpreted as having a packing bit, and the commands on the next line follow.

 ```
 >> ad r1,r2,r3 !! lod r4,[0x90] !! ;(1)
 >> ad r5,r6,r7 !! lod r8,[0x98] ;(2)
 ```

-In (1), a template with the packing bit turned on is stored during packing, and in (2), a template with the packing bit turned off is stored.
+In (1), a template with the packing bit turned on is stored in the bundle, and in (2), a template with the packing bit turned off is stored.

 In VLIW, you must explicitly specify `:: ::` to omit the error pattern.

-## Assembly file explanation
+### Assembly file explanation

 #### label